 The number of jobs created by establishments less than 1 year old was 3 million in 2015.
 While it’s not always easy to start your own venture, it can be very rewarding.
 Entrepreneurs may fail once; they may fail several times– but they don’t give up.

 Looking to hone your entrepreneurial skills?
 Determined to show the world what you’re made of?
 College Choice has ranked the Best Online Bachelor’s in Entrepreneurship Degrees.
-If an advanced degree is a better fit, we’ve also ranked the Best Online Master’s Degrees in Entrepreneurship.
+If an advanced degree is a better fit, we’ve also ranked the Best Online Master’s Degrees in Entrepreneurship and the Best Residential Master’s in Entrepreneurship.

 Do you love to plan events and provide folks with a great experience?
 Do you dream of opening a restaurant or hotel?
 Perhaps you’d like to climb to upper management for an existing hospitality company.
 If customer service is your middle name, hospitality management may just be your game!
 From startups and boutiques, to large corporations both local and global, a degree in Hospitality Management will help you to fulfill your biggest dreams.